 - RF Microneedling uses Radiofrequency (RF) energy to heat the skin.
 This creates thermal injury which triggers the body to create more collagen and resurface a much greater percentage of the skin with each treatment

-We do like to combine PRP with Microneedling and laser treatments.
-PRP is derived by concentrating and isolating the platelets, growth factors, and healing factors from your own blood.
+We do like to combine Microneedling and laser treatments with injections derived by concentrating and isolating the platelets, growth factors, and healing factors from your own blood.
 Lasers and Microneedling (including RF Microneedling) work by creating tiny columns of injury in the skin.
 If you think about how your body closes a papercut with platelets, it starts to make more sense why we’d want to deliver that directly to the area being treated.
-By providing your own natural healing and growth factors right at the side of this micro-injury, we can help the body to heal faster and better than it would be able to on its own, and this creates more dramatic results with each treatment session (vs. sessions done without PRP).
+By providing your own natural healing and growth factors right at the side of this micro-injury, we can help the body to heal faster and better than it would be able to on its own, and this creates more dramatic results with each treatment session (vs. sessions done without these injections).

 For deeply indented scars, especially those with thick scar tissue, we tend to use subcision and volume replacement.
 This is an advanced injection technique that most injectors aren’t trained in.
 But if you have box car scars, this really smooths out the skin in a way lasers and Microneedling will never be able to.